tasptz/torch-horcorr/ReadMe.md

 ## Why?
 At the moment of writing this there is no possibility to implement this in pure pytorch (version 1.2) without using up a huge amount of memory.
-So there are other implementations which do something similiar (I think), e.g.
+Although there are other implementations which do something similiar (I think), e.g.
 [Pytorch-Correlation-extension](https://github.com/ClementPinard/Pytorch-Correlation-extension).
 Another reason was to learn about implementing custom pytorch ops with gradient support.
 ## Features